GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

    Where the options mean:
    * The `-g` flag instructs clang to include debugging information, which is useful in SAW to refer to variables and struct fields using the same names as in C.
-   * The `-c` flag asks clang to only run preprocess, compile, and assemble steps.
+   * The `-c` flag asks clang to only run the preprocess, compile, and assemble steps.
-   * `-emit-llvm` requests llvm bitecode as output.
+   * `-emit-llvm` requests LLVM bitcode as output.
    * `-o ffs.bc` tells clang to write the output into `ffs.bc`

 Luckily, SAW has some code to do all of this for you in the `Makefile`.
 You can simply run